Siret: Religions

 This Roman Catholic Diocese of Siret started to decline in 1388 when prince Petru of Moldavia transferred the Moldavian voivode's capital from Siret to Suceava, and was effectively suppressed, but from circa 1418, the Holy See erected another Moldavian bishopric, the Diocese of Baia, which inherited its territory (c.
 1434).

 There was a Jewish community by the mid-16th century.
 Zionist activity began at the turn of the 20th century, a time when most of the local Jews worked in commerce.
 From 1912 to 1918, the mayor was Jewish and the town council included Jews.
 During World War I, Jews fled in advance of the Imperial Russian Army, and found their property destroyed when they returned.
 After the union of Bukovina with Romania, the new authorities revoked licenses for Jewish members of the free professions and removed Jewish officials from their posts.
 In 1930, there were 2,121 Jews or 14% of the town's population.
 In 1936, Baruch Hager of the Vizhnitz dynasty was named rabbi and opened a yeshiva.
 During the interwar period, there was activity by Zionist youth movements.
 On 20 June 1941, just before Romania's entry into World War II, the authorities of the Ion Antonescu regime forced the Jews of Siret to march to Dornești before transporting them to Craiova and Calafat and finally Transnistria (see The Holocaust in Romania).
 Soviet troops liberated 460 Siret Jews there in 1944; 400 of them subsequently left for Palestine.
 Out of 1,614 Jews who lived in Siret in 1941, more than 700 died in Transnistria according to The YIVO Encyclopedia of Jews in Eastern Europe.
 The survival rate was lower than the 70% or more than 70% of the southern Bukovinian Jews who survived the deportations to Transnistria.
+On March 14, 1944, Romania's military dictator Ion Antonescu allowed the repatriation of all the Jews deported to Transnistria.

 Today, most of the population is Romanian Orthodox, with Roman Catholic, Pentecostal, Greek-Catholic, and several Evangelical Christian minorities.